 “La Bella Principessa” is a unique painting that until recently was considered the work of an unknown German painter of the XIX century.
 However, not so long ago, a famous fine art historian and international expert Martin Kemp announced that it was created by Leonardo Da Vinci.
 That was a real shock to the whole world of fine art and especially for Jeanne Marchig who sold this piece of presumably Da Vinci’s paintings for $19,000 in 1998.
 Today, the value of “La Bella Principessa” has increased in hundreds of times.
 Nevertheless, the possibility that it’s just a well-done fake is still discussed.

 Rembrandt or his followers?

-Everyone in the world of fine art knows that, despite his fame, Rembrandt led a fairly modest lifestyle, and after he had bought a huge house in one of the most prestigious districts of Amsterdam, the artist went bankrupt.
+Everyone in the world of art knows that, despite his fame, Rembrandt led a fairly modest lifestyle, and after he had bought a huge house in one of the most prestigious districts of Amsterdam, the artist went bankrupt.
 Eventually, he had to move to the outskirts of the city, where he began teaching painting.
-They say, students sometimes surpass their teacher.
-That’s not the case for Rembrandt.
-However, for today, it’s rather difficult to determine which paintings belong to Rembrandt himself, and which – to his talented followers.
-That is what happened to “The Polish Rider” officially recognized as original Rembrandt while not all international experts and fine art collectors agree with that.
+For today, it’s rather difficult to determine which paintings belong to Rembrandt himself, and which – to his talented students.
+That is what happened to “The Polish Rider.”
+While this painting was officially recognized as original Rembrandt, not all international experts and fine art collectors agree with that.